George von Mallinckrodt: Business career

 Von Mallinckrodt started his career in trainee roles at a number of merchant banks, including Münchmeyer & Co. in Hamburg in 1951, before moving to Kleinwort Sons & Co. in London in 1953.

 In 1954, he joined Schroders as a trainee in the J. Henry Schroder Banking Corporation in New York.
-He returned to London in 1960 to help drive Schroders’ expansion into Europe.
+Having married into the Schroder family in 1958, he returned to London in 1960 to help drive Schroders’ expansion into Europe.
 He assisted with the establishment of Schroders’ offices in Frankfurt, Paris and Zurich throughout the 1960s and was appointed to the Board of Directors of Schroders plc in 1977 with responsibility for the United States, Continental Europe and the Middle East.
-In 1983, he became President and Chief Executive of Schroders in the United States, and in 1984 he was also appointed Executive Chairman of Schroders plc, a position he held until 1995.
-He remained on the Board until his retirement in 2008 and served as President of the company from 1995 to 2017.
+In 1983, he became President and Chief Executive of Schroders in the United States, and in 1984 he was also appointed Executive chairman of Schroders plc, a position he held until 1995.
+He remained on the Board until his retirement in 2008 and was president of the company from 1995 to 2017.

 Outside of his role at Schroders, von Mallinckrodt held directorships in a number of other companies.
 He was a non-executive director of Siemens Holdings plc between 1989 and 2000 and was an adviser to Bain & Company.
-He was a founding member of the World Economic Forum and Chairman of its Council from 1995 to 1997.
+He was a founding member of the World Economic Forum and chairman of its council from 1995 to 1997.
 He was also vice-president of the German-British Chamber of Industry & Commerce, a member of the INSEAD Circle of Patrons, a member of the Dean’s Council at the John F. Kennedy School of Government at Harvard University, and a member of the Chancellor’s Court of Benefactors at Oxford University.

 Civic and charitable activities

 Von Mallinckrodt was involved with the Institute of Business Ethics as well as being a trustee of Christian Responsibility in Public Affairs (CRPA) and a Christian trustee of the Committee of the Interfaith Foundation.

 He was a Trustee of the European Arts Foundation from 1987 to 2002 and a Trustee of the Prague Heritage Fund from 1992 to 2004.
 He established a number of fellowships and professorships at well-known universities, including the Kennedy School of Government at Harvard, and Washington University in St. Louis, where, together with his wife, he endowed a professorship in plant biology.
 He also had close connections with INSEAD, where a fellowship in international finance and asset management was funded by Schroders in his name.

 He was keenly interested in developing better Anglo-German relations and was an early supporter of the Königswinter Conference.
-He supported a number of charities connected with the German community in the United Kingdom, including serving as President of the German YMCA for over forty years.
+He supported a number of charities connected with the German community in the United Kingdom, including and was president of the German YMCA for over forty years.

-Von Mallinckrodt had a strong interest in and enjoyed the natural environment.
-He was an early member of the World Wildlife Fund (WWF)’s 1001 Nature Trust.
+Von Mallinckrodt had a strong interest in the natural environment, and was an early member of the World Wildlife Fund (WWF)’s 1001 Nature Trust.